 The most classic of all rum cocktails: the daiquiri!
 This perfectly balanced cocktail stars lime juice, rum, and simple syrup.
 A classic daiquiri is not frozen at all.
 It's served straight up in a cocktail glass and thought to have been invented in the 1800’s in Cuba.

-Tied for the other most classic of rum cocktails: the Mojito!
+Another classic among all rum cocktails is the Mojito!
 The origins of this drink are murky: some say it was invented in the 1500s, others in the 1800's with the birth of the Bacardi rum company.
 In any case, its place as an iconic Cuban cocktail was solidified by the 1930's when Ernest Hemingway helped to popularize the drink.
 It's perfectly. balanced with lime, rum and fresh mint and equally as popular today (if not more so).

 Ingredients: White rum, simple syrup, lime, mint, soda water

 Another popular rum cocktail: the piña colada!
 This drink originated in Puerto Rico; the name means “strained pineapple” in Spanish.
 It’s a drink of pineapple juice, rum, and coconut, served either blended or with crushed ice.
 The original drink was invented in San Juan in 1954 by a bartender named Ramón “Monchito” Marrero.
 It became an instant favorite and was declared the official drink of Puerto Rico in 1978.

 Here’s a cocktail recipe that’s so pristine, it’s no wonder the concept is full of history.
 Try Rum Punch!
 The concept of rum punch goes back centuries, though this one is closest to a Planter’s Punch from the early 1900’s.
 The balance of the ingredients is ideal: it's perfectly sweet tart, fruity, and tropical.
 In fact, it’s so good you won’t be able to resist another sip.